£

 Finding new and better ways to treat leukaemia in babies

 Childhood leukaemias are often caused by an alteration of a specific gene.
-As this type of leukaemia is difficult to treat and often comes back, Dr Thomas Milne's research aims to help develop new ways to treatment leukaemia in babies.
+As this type of leukaemia is difficult to treat and often comes back, Dr Tom Milne's research aims to help develop new ways to treatment leukaemia in babies.

 Headshot of Dr Thomas Milne smiling at the camera.

-Dr Thomas Milne.
+Dr Tom Milne.

 i